embtech-official/Volcano/Docker/README.md

 ## Step 1:

-From the command-line, in your development PC, login to the Docker CLI:
+From the command line on your development PC, log in to the Docker CLI:

 ```bash
 docker login
 ```

 Follow the prompt with your Docker Hub credentials.
-Visit [Docker Hub page](https://hub.docker.com/) to create a Docker ID if you don't have credentials.
+Visit the [Docker Hub page](https://hub.docker.com/) to create a Docker ID if you don't have credentials.

 ## Step 2:

 #### Enable Arm emulation

 Arm emulation makes it possible to run Arm instructions on Intel x86-64 architectures.
-That is, you can run binaries compiled for the Arm instruction set on an x86 computer.
+This allows you to run binaries compiled for the Arm instruction set on an x86 computer.

 To enable this emulation to be used with Docker, run the following command: